igorcoding/asynctnt/README.md

   into the special structures that can act either as `tuple`s or by `dict`s with the appropriate API.
 * All requests support specification of `timeout` value, so if request is executed for too long, asyncio.TimeoutError is raised.
-It drastically simplifies your code, as you don't need to use `asyncio.wait_for(...)` stuff anymore.
-* Support of `Decimal` and `UUID` types natively (starting from Tarantool 2.4.1)

 ## Basic Usage